 The Khao have been greatly affected by the fighting and bloodshed of their past.
 They need to experience emotional healing from horrors of war.
 Christian laborers, evangelistic tools, and intercession are all needed to reach the Khao with the Gospel.

-* Ask the Lord to bring forth a triumphant Khao church for the glory of His name!
+Ask the Lord to bring forth a strong and growing Khao church for the glory of His name!

 |Progress Scale||4 ●|

 |GSEC||4 (per PeopleGroups.org)|